 “We are committed to building a positive work environment and a culture dedicated to delivering responsive service, greater accountability for results, and continued improvement of our operating and financial performance,” Milsom said.

-TCHC will conduct its tenant survey annually, beginning in 2018.
+TCHC will conduct its tenant survey regularly, beginning in 2018.
 “We will also conduct spot surveys on a periodic basis, in order to gain real-time insights on how we can continue to provide better service and community supports to tenants,” said Milsom.
 “In addition, tenant feedback will tie in directly to TCHC’s 2019 strategic planning process.”

 In 2018, TCHC will invest $300-million in building capital renewal, an increase of $50 million to its budgets of $250 million in both 2017 and 2016.
 This record level of investment will enable TCHC to accelerate its efforts to repair buildings, improve living conditions for tenants, and ensure the City’s stock of social housing is maintained.